PVRED: A Position-Velocity Recurrent Encoder-Decoder for Human Motion Prediction: Preliminaries

 where $f$ is a non-linear activation function.
 The standard RNN suffers from the vanishing gradient problem, and some improved structures including Gated Recurrent Unit (GRU)~\cite{cho2014learning} and Long Short-Term Memory (LSTM)~\cite{hochreiter1997long} are designed by utilizing a gating mechanism.

+An RNN can learn a probability distribution over a sequence by being trained to predict the ground truth of the sequence.
+The output at each time stamp $t$ is the conditional distribution $p({x_t}|{x_1}, \ldots ,{x_{t - 1}})$.
+For example, Gaussian distribution can be used to model the distribution of ${x_t}$

+where $W$ and $b$ are weight and bias parameters of linear regression, and ${\sigma ^2}$ is the variance of the distribution.
+The probability of the sequence $X$ is computed as

 The RNN Encoder-Decoder (RED)~\cite{cho2014learning,sutskever2014sequence} is a neural network architecture that consists of two RNNs, i.e., the encoder RNN and the decoder RNN.
 It first encodes an input sequence into a fixed-length vector representation and then decodes this vector into a new output sequence.
 Both the input sequence and the output sequence have a variable length.
 Suppose the input sequence is $X = ({x_1}, \ldots ,{x_n})$ and the output sequence is $Y = ({y_1}, \ldots ,{y_m})$.
-For the encoder RNN, the encoded vector representation is the hidden state $h_n$ at the last time step of the input sequence.
-Similarly, for the decoder RNN, the hidden state ${\widetilde h_t}$ at time step $t$ can be updated based on ${\widetilde h_{t-1}}$ and $y_t$, where the hidden state ${\widetilde h_0}$ of the decoder RNN is $h_n$.
+From a probabilistic perspective, the distribution over the output sequence conditioned on the input sequence is $p({y_1}, \ldots ,{y_m}|{x_1}, \ldots ,{x_n})$.
+For the encoder RNN, according to Equation (\ref{eq:rnn}), the encoded vector representation is the hidden state $h_n$ at the last time stamp of the encoder RNN.
+Similarly, for the decoder RNN, the hidden state ${\widetilde h_t}$ at time stamp $t$ can be updated based on ${\widetilde h_{t-1}}$ and $y_t$, where the hidden state ${\widetilde h_0}$ of the decoder RNN is $h_n$.
+With Equation (\ref{eq:guassin}) and (\ref{eq:seq_prob}), the probability of the output sequence $Y$ can be computed and the output vector ${y_t}$ can be predicted.